Click on the images help you identify an American basswood.

 Leaf

-Simple, alternate on stem.
-Leaves are 3" to 6" long and nearly as wide, heart-shaped, saw toothed, and sharp pointed at tip.
-At maturity, leaves are thick, shiny, green above, paler underneath.
+Leaves are simple and alternate on the stem.
+They are 3 to 6 inches long and nearly as wide, heart-shaped, saw-toothed, and sharp-pointed at the tip.
+At maturity, leaves are thick and shiny, green above and paler underneath.
 Leaf color turns yellow to orange in autumn.

 Fruit (seed)

-Flowers bloom in midsummer and are pollinated by insects and bees to make honey.
-Fruits are rounded, nutlike drupes covered with short, thick, brownish wool and attached in clusters to a leafy bract that later acts as a wing to carry seeds away on the wind.
-Fruit often hangs on tree long into winter.
-Difficult to propagate from seed.
+Flowers bloom in midsummer and are pollinated by insects, including bees.
+Fruits are rounded, nut-like drupes covered with short, thick, brownish wool and attached in clusters to a leafy bract that later acts as a wing to carry seeds on the wind.
+Fruit often hangs on the tree long into winter.
+Propagation from seed is difficult.

 Range

 Common throughout the state except in the extreme northeastern part.
-Grows chiefly on rich, water-deposited soil.
-Shade tolerant.
+Grows chiefly on rich, water-deposited soil and is shade-tolerant.

 Wood uses

-Wood is light, soft, tough, not durable, and light brown with scarcely distinguishable sapwood.
-The wood is used for carving, paper, wooden wares, furniture, trunks, crating, drawing boards, kegs, barrel heads, and lumber.
+The wood is light, soft, and tough, but not durable.
+It is light brown, with scarcely distinguishable sapwood.
+It is used for carving, paper, woodenware, furniture, trunks, crating, drawing boards, kegs, barrel heads, and lumber.
 The flexible fiber can be used to make rope, snowshoes, baskets, mats, and nets.
 Single-trunked basswood (linden) trees are recommended for ornamental and boulevard plantings.
 Learn more with our basswood in your yard video.